Rinkaa/set_finalizer/readme.md

 # set_finalizer.lua

-A simple solution that allows tables to have finalizers, for those who find the `__gc` metamethod doesn't work for tables in Lua 5.1.
+A simple solution that allows tables to have finalizers in Lua 5.1 / LuaJIT, for those who find the `__gc` metamethod doesn't work for tables in these versions.
 This snippet of code provides a function called `set_finalizer`, which modifies the metatable of the table you wish to have a finalizer.
 When the table is garbage-collected, the finalizer is automatically called.

 ## Usage